$^{13}$C NMR observation of a nonmagnetic charge-ordered state in the organic conductor $\kappa$-(ET)$_{2}$Hg(SCN)$_{2}$Cl: Results

 The $A$ value close to 0.5 suggests that volume fractions of the charge-poor and charge-rich sites are nearly equal, and the temperature-insensitive behavior of $1/T_{1}$ is typical for localized spins.
 The ratio of square root of $1/T_{1}$, $[(1/T_{\textrm{1,short}})/(1/T_{\textrm{1,long}})]^{1/2}$ of $\sim3$ is larger than the charge disproportionation ratio, 1.5, determined from the optical vibrational spectroscopy~\cite{PRB-2014-Drichko,Science-2018-Hassan}.
-This is reasonably explained in terms of the the so-called form-factor effect in $1/T_{1}$ in the presence of enhanced AF fluctuations; namely, at the charge-poor sites, local fields from the neighboring AF configured spins tend to be canceled so that $1/T_{1}$ at those sites are suppressed, leading to a larger value of the $1/T_{1}$ ratio than expected from the charge-density ratio.
+This is reasonably explained in terms of the the so-called form-factor effect in $1/T_{1}$ in the presence of enhanced antiferromagnetic fluctuations; namely, at the charge-poor sites, local fields from the neighboring antiferromagnetically aligned spins tend to be canceled so that $1/T_{1}$ at those sites are suppressed, leading to a larger value of the $1/T_{1}$ ratio than expected from the charge-density ratio.
 Below 25 K, $1/T_{1}$ rapidly decreases with temperature, which indicates a spin singlet formation.
 Using the $1/T_{1}$ values in the narrow temperature range 11--18 K, the spin excitation gap was evaluated to be $\Delta = 66$ K through $1/T_{1} \sim \exp(-\Delta/T)$.
-This value is smaller than the reported charge gap of 140 K, observed in the optical conductivity~\cite{PRB-2014-Drichko}, or 432 K, evaluated by the Raman scattering intensity~\cite{npj-2020-Hassan}, which ensures that the energy gap observed in $1/T_{1}$ is that for a spin singlet-triplet excitation.
+However, this value should be taken as a nominal value because the temperature dependence of $1/T_{1}$ is not well characterized by a single energy gap as shown in Fig.~\ref{fig:T1}(b).
+This non-activation behavior may be due to the spin diffusion from the impurity site.
+The obtained value is smaller than the reported charge gap of 140 K, observed in the optical conductivity~\cite{PRB-2014-Drichko}, or 432 K, evaluated by the Raman scattering intensity~\cite{npj-2020-Hassan}, which ensures that the energy gap observed in $1/T_{1}$ is that for a spin singlet-triplet excitation.